Clearloveyuan/DyG-MF/README.md

 ## Ours

-Separated graph clustering for the first timestep:
+DyG-MF for the first timestep:

 Run `Algorithm/esP.m`

-From the second timestep, our separated graph clustering method:
+From the second timestep, our DyG-MF method:

 Run `Algorithm/dyesP.m`